darksponge/Learning-play-framework/README.md

-# Play-Scalajs for video series
+# Learning play framework

-This repository has the code for my video series using Play and Scala.js.
+This repository contains the code I wrote following along Mark Lewis's serie about the scala play framework It is mainly about creating a small task list app, using different approaches